 The success of Chinese applications is associated with the high volumes of data they use to deliver services relevant to specific users.
 Affordability also plays a vital role in this regard.

 That’s where predictive analytics software comes into play by allowing the user to build, deploy, and maintain real-time decision-making with available data.
 Super applications use large amounts of data to engage with users and offer customized products.
 With predictive analytics, super app developers analyze this data to design services for their customers.

-According to CB Insights, the development of super applications from digital wallets with a single function is fast gaining ground.
+According to CB Insights, developing e-wallets is rapidly becoming the basis for super applications.
 The trend is anticipated to continue, especially in Asia, Europe, and the United States.
 Namely, in Europe and the United States, some fintech companies are working on super-app development.
 For example, French startup Lydia and PayPal in the U.S. are two examples.